carlosjoserg/CMakeLatex/README.md

 CMakeLatex
 ==========

-Simple CMake configuration for Latex..
-NOT ANYMORE
+Simple CMake configuration for Latex

 This is a fork of the UseLATEX.cmake project of Kenneth Moreland.
 This project will not necessarily follow the upstream project.